IDLaboratory/BusinessModels/README.md

 2. Downloading companies' annual reports and retrieving the Part I with the business description
 3. Performing content analysis to get business models
 4. Normalising the obtained frequencies
-5. Performing cluster analysis to produce the taxonomy
+5. Performing cluster analysis to produce the classification

 ### Shiny app